Julia Sanders, Director of Operations–User Success, PatientPing

 For the answer, the team turned to the Mixpanel Signal report to segment users and correlate customer events with active retention.
 PatientPing identified that its Patient Story feature had a very high stickiness value and retention numbers had a positive correlation with new subscribers’ level of engagement with the popular feature within the first week of their PatientPing lifecycle.

 PatientPing’s Mixpanel champions served up this insight to the product teams and a decision was made to modify the onboarding process and decrease the span of time between login and the first Patient Story view.
 In the first seven days following this tweak, user retention increased 10%.

 There are a few things that Julia is eager to start working on. (“I can’t decide which I’m more excited for!”)
 PatientPing’s market operations team gets bombarded with a lot of information.
 So creating custom alerts that triages important data will be useful and save a lot of time.
-Another goal is to launch a targeted messaging campaign when entire teams at a company become inactive.
-They also want to A/B test the value of keeping these groups more engaged by delivering Patient Stories to them earlier in onboarding and soon after login.
+They also want to A/B test the value of keeping inactive groups more engaged by delivering Patient Stories to them earlier in onboarding and soon after login.
 “We’re always testing ways to re-engage customers,” says Julia “Since our users’ time is already constrained, anything we can take off their plate—like searching for information about patients—is going to benefit them, and help us grow and improve, too.”